lumail/lumail/README.md

     * i.e. The contents of a folder.
 * `message`-mode
     * Allows you to view a single message.
-    * `attachment`-mode is a submode, allowing you to view the attachments associated with a particular message.
+    * `attachment`-mode is related, allowing you to view the attachments associated with a particular message.
 * `lua`-mode.
-    * This mode displays output created by Lua.
+    * This mode displays diagnostics and other internal details.
-    * By default it dumps configuration values, & etc.
 * `keybinding`-mode.
     * Shows you the keybindings which are in-use.
     * Press `H` to enter this mode, and `q` to return from it.